 I'm guarding the household here!

-My accommodation on Veľký Lél: mobile rustic romantics.
+My accommodation in Veľký Lél: mobile rustic romantics.

 Or a rustic romantic mobility.
 Or a mobile rusticness that was romantic too :)

-Above all that, some 20 years ago a concrete dam with road was constructed to allow for an easy access to the island.
-That was part of planned construction of water power plant Nagymaros -which then was never built - but it slowed down the water flow through the branch, which gradually got clogged by sediment and trees.
+Above all that, some 20 years ago a concrete dam with a road was constructed to allow an easy access to the island.
+That was part of a planned construction of a water power plant in Nagymaros -which then was never built - but it slowed down the water flow through the branch, which gradually got clogged by sediment and trees.
 Similarly to the Sedlačkov Island, Veľký Lél was also almost completely connected with the mainland.

-Then in 2014-2015.
-BROZ cleaned the side arm through another LIFE program, removed embankments and concrete barriers.
+Then in 2014-2015, BROZ cleaned the side arm through another LIFE project, removed embankments and concrete barriers.
 The last to remove was the concrete dam with road and it was replaced by a bridge.
 In addition to cleaning the side arm, this was the second most expensive thing in the project.